Looking for a Genomind Alternative? Here's What to Know

 How does Gene2Rx compare to Genomind?

-Gene2Rx uses genetic data you already have (23andMe, AncestryDNA, VCF files) to generate a pharmacogenetic report covering 100+ medications across psychiatry, pain management, cardiology, and other drug classes.
-Genomind requires a provider order and a new cheek swab, and focuses primarily on psychiatric and neurological medications.
-Gene2Rx is typically much more affordable since it works with your existing data.
+Gene2Rx analyzes the pharmacogenetic variants in your existing 23andMe, AncestryDNA, or VCF data, covering 100+ medications across psychiatry, pain management, cardiology, and other drug classes.
+Genomind requires a provider order and a new cheek swab, focuses on psychiatric and neurological medications, and includes some neuropsychiatric markers (SLC6A4, DRD2, MTHFR) whose clinical actionability is debated.
+Gene2Rx is typically much more affordable because it uses existing data.

-Does Genomind test genes that other services don't?
+Does Genomind test genes that other services do not?

-Genomind's panel includes some neuropsychiatric markers (like SLC6A4, DRD2, ADRA2A, and MTHFR) that go beyond standard drug metabolism.
-However, the clinical actionability of these additional markers is less established than the core pharmacokinetic genes (CYP2D6, CYP2C19, etc.) that all reputable services cover.
-The strongest, most guideline-backed PGx results come from the drug-metabolizing enzyme genes.
+Genomind's panel includes markers like SLC6A4, DRD2, ADRA2A, and MTHFR that go beyond standard drug metabolism.
+The clinical actionability of these is less established than the core pharmacokinetic genes (CYP2D6, CYP2C19, etc.) that every reputable service covers.
+Guideline-backed PGx recommendations mostly come from the drug-metabolizing enzyme genes.

 Is MTHFR testing useful for medication decisions?